 Frequently Asked Questions

-obtain an Apollo Instance by applying for an account on the
+Researchers from Australian-based research groups and consortia can obtain an Apollo Instance by applying for an account on the

-sign up webpage.
+.
 Further details can be found in the

-Getting Started tab.
+Getting Started tab

-To become familiar with the Apollo environment, please use the
+To become familiar with the Apollo environment, please use the demonstration site created by the official Apollo developers, accessible via the

 username demo@demo.com